-Giant Marconi Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces green long peppers (which are technically 'berries') which are usually ready for picking from mid summer to early fall.
+Big Bertha Sweet Pepper is an annual vegetable plant that is typically grown for its edible qualities.
+It produces large green peppers (which are technically 'berries') which can be harvested at any point.
 The fruit will often fade to red over time.
 The peppers have a sweet taste and a crisp texture.